 Committed to Relentlessly Prioritizing the Interests of People Living with Cancer

-Caring for people living with cancer is complex and is an ever-changing landscape.
-At Takeda Oncology, we are committed to helping people living with cancer navigate through – from diagnosis to survivorship.
+At Takeda Oncology, we are committed to helping people living with cancer navigate their journey – from diagnosis through survivorship.

 Every day, we are inspired, motivated and driven to do more to support people and their loved ones impacted by cancer.
-With a passion-driven, “patient-first” mindset, Oncology Patient Advocacy and Engagement (PA&E) works diligently to uncover and address the unique, unmet needs of people living with cancer.
-Our team works with and supports leading patient organizations to help raise awareness of cancer, educate and empower the community and affect change in policy and regulatory advocacy to advance better health and better care.
+With a passion-driven, patient-first mindset, Oncology Patient Advocacy and Engagement (PA&E) works diligently to uncover and address the unique, unmet needs of people living with cancer.
+Our team works with and supports leading patient organizations to help raise awareness of cancer, educate and empower the community and affect change in policy to advance better health and better care.

 Empowering Patients and Providers

 Two-way dialogue between patients and providers is crucial to optimal outcomes.
 Empowerment plays a critical role in helping patients and others in the oncology community achieve greater control over decisions and actions that impact their health.
 We aim to support patients’ understanding and participation in cancer care decisions to reflect their priorities and individual experience.